Papaskas/strict-store/README.md

 }); // Structure is type-checked
 ```

+## ⚠️ Key Isolation

+Strict Store **only works with keys created via the `createKey` function**.
+Each key is automatically prefixed with a unique namespace, and the library only interacts with keys that have this prefix in `localStorage` or `sessionStorage`.

+Keys created outside of Strict Store, or without the appropriate prefix, are **not visible** to the library and will not be processed.

+This ensures data isolation and prevents accidental conflicts with other libraries or custom code that uses storage directly.

 ## 🚧 Limitations

 - Avoid using colons (':') in namespace or name values — this symbol is reserved as a namespace delimiter.